UMCUGenetics/SHARC/README.md

 ```

 ## Parameters
-There are a lot of parameters to control the amount of memory and time a specific job can take.
+There are a lot of parameters to control the amount of memory, time and threads a specific job can take.
 You can view them all by running
 ```
 bin/sharc --help
 ```